 How to visit Auschwitz-Birkenau

 Visiting Auschwitz-Birkenau is simple, and admission is free of charge.
-The first thing you need to do before heading in the direction of the camp is to reserve a date for you on their website.
-Their guided tours are exactly what you need to have to understand the place where you will b visiting.
-And, don’t forget to book the guided tour in advance since this is one of the most popular tourist destinations in Poland and a lot of people visit the place.
+The first thing you need to do before heading toward the camp is to reserve a date for you on their website.
+Their guided tours are exactly what you need to have to understand the place where you will be visiting.
+And don’t forget to book the guided tour in advance since this is one of Poland’s most popular tourist destinations, and many people visit the place.